infinitered/cdq/README.md

 borrows many ideas from ActiveRecord (especially AREL), it is designed to harmonize with Core Data's way of doing things first.

-I am actively developing and improving CDQ (updated September 2014) so if you have trouble or find a bug, please open a ticket!
+I am actively developing and improving CDQ (updated February 2015) so if you have trouble or find a bug, please open a ticket!

 ### Why use a static Data Model?